Dental Congress 2026

 Option 2: Securing Oral Health and Prevention in Older Patients - Professor Frauke Müller

-4.00 - 5.00pm - The Discovery of a Major Survival Pathway that has Gone Astray in Humans: The Fructose Survival Pathway - Professor Richard Johnston
+4.00 - 5.00pm - The Discovery of a Major Survival Pathway That Has Gone Astray in Humans: The Fructose Survival Pathway - Professor Richard Johnston

 5.00 - 7.00pm - NZOHA Presentations and President's Shout